-- •The principal leads the school community in creating and revising a vision for the school that is informed by the community context. - •The leadership team sets high expectations for teaching, learning, and leading and fosters an environment where staff is free to take risks. - •The principal and leadership team are knowledgeable about instructional best practices and research; they expect and support high-quality instruction in every classroom.
+•The principal leads the school community in creating and revising a vision for the school

+•The leadership team sets high expectations for teaching, learning, and leading and fosters an environment where staff is free to take risks.

+•The principal and leadership team are knowledgeable about instructional best practices and research; they expect and support high-quality instruction in every classroom.